BlakeRain/blakerain.com/content/weeknotes/2026-W10/index.md

 {{ figure("adding-notes-to-highlights.png", width=515, enlarge=true, caption="Adding a note to a highlight in Readeck") }}

-> [!TIP]
+{% from "macros/callout.html" import callout %}
+{% call callout("tip") %}
-> I also discovered, quite by accident, that I can edit the note for a highlight by
-> double-clicking on the highlight in the main document view.
+I also discovered, quite by accident, that I can edit the note for a highlight by double-clicking on the highlight in the main document view.
+{% endcall %}

 This new feature in Readeck prompted me to update my tool that exports highlights from Readeck to [Obsidian] to include any notes that I've added to the highlights.